Dusk Graphics Backends — Pick the Right One

 Windows

 First try: D3D12.
-It’s the modern Microsoft API with the best CPU overhead for high-frame-rate rendering — exactly what you want for Dusk’s unlocked framerate target.
+It’s the modern Microsoft API with the best CPU overhead for high-frame-rate rendering — exactly what you want for Dusklight’s unlocked framerate target.
 If issues: Drop to D3D11 (older driver compatibility) or Vulkan (driver-bug workaround).
 Last resort: OpenGL.

 macOS (Apple Silicon and Intel)